-Watching TV shows or movies with an internet connection is easy to do with Disney Plus, Hulu, or Netflix.
+Watching movies and TV shows with an internet connection is easy to do with one of the many free streaming services.

-But what about watching free live over-the-air (OTA) TV on a laptop or desktop computer?
+But what about watching free live over-the-air (OTA) antenna TV on a laptop or desktop computer?

-Watching live OTA TV channels is easy to do with small USB TV tuner.
+Watching live antenna TV channels is easy to do with a small USB TV tuner.

-TV transmissions switched to digital broadcast in 2009 which small USB TV tuners can pick up for free and display TV channels to a computer.
+TV transmissions switched to digital broadcasting in 2009, which small USB TV tuners can pick up for free and display TV channels on a computer.

 Most TV tuner dongles also come with an SMA connector to hook an antenna up and pick up more channels from a distance.